nombrekeff/STML/README.md

 $ cd where/the/stmlfile/is
 $ stimule <input_file> [output_file]
 ```
-You have to call stimule command with two parameters
+You have to call stimule command with two parameters:

 1. **input_file**  `#required`: should be a stml file

 2. **output_file**  `#optional`:  the name/path for the output html file, defaults to the name of **input_file**